 sudo pacman -Syu mariadb mariadb-clients libmariadbclient

 Install the MariaDB data directory:

 sudo mysql_install_db --user=mysql --basedir=/usr --datadir=/var/lib/mysql

-Start MySQL and set it to run at boot:
+Start MariaDB and set it to run at boot:

 sudo systemctl start mysqld.service sudo systemctl enable mysqld.service

 mysql_secure_installation, a program that helps secure MySQL and MariaDB.